MelViP/kitty-commerce/readme.md

 ## Lessons Learned

-- How to effectively name classes in html for latter use in more that one html page with the same css code
+- How to name classes in html that actually makes sense with the content
-- how to use simple keyframes in CSS
+- how to create simple keyframes in CSS for pointing animations
+- Ability to work in responsiveness
+- Git branches and updates from different machines
+- Git keys
+- Properly usage of DOM and CRUD: this was the hardest in my personal experience

 ## Features

 - Responsive site
+- Login
+- Add product from a form and show it the in admin panel

 ## Authors